philmccarthy/philmccarthy.github.io/_posts/2021-05-19-basic-iterm-shortcuts.md

 category: devEnv
 ---

-I recently switched to using the iTerm2 terminal emulator on my Mac.
+This week, I switched to using the iTerm2 terminal emulator on my Mac.
 With [Shell Integration](https://iterm2.com/documentation-shell-integration.html) enabled, I discovered a few helpful features that I wanted to document.
 It sent me down a rabbit hole, and I started this post to keep notes about iTerm features I want to build into my workflow.

 | What | How |
 | --- | --- |